 - (a) Number.
 The original and a copy of all briefs shall be filed with the Prothonotary in the county in which the case is pending, and the Prothonotary shall deliver the original of each brief to the appropriate Judge; if more than one Judge is sitting at the argument of a case, a sufficient number of copies shall be filed for delivery to each additional Judge.
 A copy of every letter from counsel to the Court containing argument shall be sent to the Prothonotary for filing in the cause. - (b) Type of print for briefs, motions and other papers.
-All briefs must be double spaced and typeset in Times New Roman 14-point font with two spaces between sentences.
-Case names shall be italicized or underlined.
-Footnotes shall be single-spaced and typeset in Times New Roman 14-point font with two spaces between sentences.

-- (c) Time of filing.
+All typed matter must be of a size type permitting not more than 11 characters or spaces per linear inch.
+All printed matter must appear in 11 point type. - (c) Time of filing.
 Brief schedules shall be ordered by the Court, and extensions of time for filing briefs will not be authorized, whether or not consent of other parties is obtained, unless the Court enters an order upon a showing of good cause for such enlargement. - (d) Form.
 The covers of all briefs shall contain the following information: - (1)a.
 The name of this Court. - b.
 The title of the case and its number in this Court. - c.
-The names of counsel for party submitting the brief with the office addresses of such counsel resident outside the State. - (2) All typewritten briefs shall be upon paper approximately 81/2 inches by 11 inches in size and shall be bound on the left margin. - (3) The Court may require briefs to be printed and may in its discretion allow the actual cost of printing to be taxed as costs in the case.
+The names of counsel for party submitting the brief with the office addresses of such counsel resident outside the State. - (2) All typewritten briefs shall be upon paper approximately 81/2 inches by 11 inches in size and shall be bound on the left margin.

+- (3) The Court may require briefs to be printed and may in its discretion allow the actual cost of printing to be taxed as costs in the case.
 All printed briefs shall be upon pages approximately 61/8 inches by 91/4 inches and shall be bound on the left margin. - (4) The following shall be the form of citations: - a.
 Reported Opinions.
 The style of citation shall be as set forth in THE BLUEBOOK: A UNIFORM SYSTEM OF CITATION, with no reference to State Reporter Systems or other parallel citations.
 For example:

-244 A.2d 85 (Del.
+Melson v.
+Allman, 244 A.2d 85 (Del.
 1968).

-244 A.2d 89 (Del.
+Prince v.
+Bensinger, 244 A.2d 89 (Del.
 Ch.
 1968).

-244 A.2d 80 (Del.
+State v.
+Pennsylvania R.R.
+Co., 244 A.2d 80 (Del.
 Super.
 Ct.
 1968).